DennisSuitters/AuroraCMS/README.md

 - Progressive Web Application (PWA) Service Worker for Offline Pages.
 - GDPR Privacy Notice Compliance.
   - For those providing Services and or Products to Countries that require Privacy Cookie Consent.
-- Website Voice service.
-Ability to add a text to speech reader for visually impaired visitors.
 - Open Street Maps via the Leaflet JavaScript library.
   - Address location Map can be displayed on Home Page, Contact Us, and Event Items.
 - Multiple Custom Summernote (WYSIWYG Editor) Addons, created by Diemen Design.